Learned iterative networks: An operator learning perspective: Learned Gradient Networks

-Variational networks are among the first learned iterative networks and for the time the connection to variational regularisation was the most apparent.
-Even though theoretically there is only a minor difference to other reconstruction operators based on unrolling schemes, as we will see shortly.
+\paragraph{Implementation and extensions} Variational networks are among the first learned iterative networks and for the time the connection to variational regularisation was the most apparent.
+Even though, there is only a minor theoretical difference to other reconstruction operators based on unrolling schemes.

-Let us now shortly discuss the original variational networks as proposed by Kobler et al. \cite{hammernik2018learning,Kobler:2017aa}, which take their inspiration from variational regularisation models where the regularisation functional $\RegOp$ is equipped with parametrisations that go beyond handcrafted regularisers such \ac{TV}.
+For this purpose, let us shortly discuss the original variational networks as proposed by Kobler et al. \cite{hammernik2018learning,Kobler:2017aa}, which take their inspiration from variational regularisation models where the regularisation functional $\RegOp$ is equipped with parametrisations that go beyond handcrafted regularisers such \ac{TV}.
 More concretely, variational networks take their inspiration from the \ac{FoE} model described in \cite{chen2014insights,roth2009fields,roth2005fields}.
-Let us consider here a general \ac{FoE} paramterisation of the the regulariser as
+Let us consider here a general \ac{FoE} parametrisation of the regulariser as